-A St. Paul, MN native, is a contemporary dance artist with home art bases in Brooklyn, NY and in Twin Cities, MN.
-As a dance artist/maker, improviser, performer and educator with an archive of embodied memories from 34 years of study, research, teaching and performing dances.
-As a result, Parker's African Diaspora aesthetic includes but is not limited to an organic physical fusion of influences from street styles, Funk, Blues, Jazz, W. African and Contemporary Modern dance.
+A Rondo, St. Paul, MN native, contemporary dance artist with home art bases in Brooklyn, NY and in Twin Cities, MN.
+As a dance artist/maker, improviser, performer and educator with an archive of embodied memories from 34 years of study, research, teaching and performing dances, her aesthetic is an organic physical fusion of improvisation, hip hop/street, Funk, Blues, Jazz, W. African and Contemporary/Modern dance.

-In additon to an apprenticeship with Urban Bush Women, Parker's credits include her performing works by Professor Nii Yartey of Ghana University, Dr. Kariamu Welsh of Kariamu & Company: Traditions, The Chuck Davis African American Dance Ensemble, Reggie Wilson’s Fist and Heel performance group, Tania Isaac Dance, Errol Grimes, Wendy Jehlen's Anikaya Dance Company, Spirit of Ase Dance ensemble, Morris Johnson, Ron Brown, Uri Sands, Sundance Multiple Performing Arts Company and Marlies Yearby.
+Parker's credits include performing works by Professor Nii Yartey of Ghana University, Dr. Kariamu Welsh of Kariamu & Company: Traditions, The Chuck Davis African American Dance Ensemble, Reggie Wilson’s Fist and Heel performance group, Tania Isaac Dance, Errol Grimes, Wendy Jehlen's Anikaya Dance Company, Spirit of Ase Dance ensemble, Morris Johnson, Ron Brown, Uri Sands, Sundance Multiple Performing Arts Company, Marlies Yearby and Rosy Simas Danse.

-Arts and Dance and visiting guest artist at alma mater - Hollins University Dance program, Alabama Ballet, TU Dance Center, and University of Michigan.
-Additional teaching credits include, master class for Temple University as a visiting guest artist for Dr. Kariamu Welsh; and has led workshops, classes and residencies for various organizations including, Pangea World Theatre, Mark Morris Dance Center, TU Dance Center, Dance New Amsterdam, Gibney Dance Center, Zenon Dance Company and School, Carleton College, NY public Schools, St. Paul public schools, and was a leading collaborator in designing the dance program for Penumbra Theatre's Summer Institute Artist Activist program.
-She is a teaching artist for the Caribbean Cultural Center African Diaspora Institute Brookyn Art's Council and Bailey's Cafe in Brooklyn, NY.
+Parker has led classes and workshops in improvisation, African Diasporan, and Contemporary technique at Hollins University Dance program, Alabama Ballet, TU Dance Center, and University of Michigan.
+Additional teaching credits include Temple University as a visiting guest artist for Dr. Kariamu Welsh, Pangea World Theatre, Mark Morris Dance Center, Dance New Amsterdam, Gibney Dance Center, Zenon Dance Company and School, Carleton College, NY public Schools, St. Paul public schools, and was a leading collaborator in designing the dance program for Penumbra Theatre's Summer Institute Artist Activist program 2006-2010.
+She is a teaching artist for the Caribbean Cultural Center African Diaspora Institute, Brooklyn Art's Council and Bailey's Cafe in Brooklyn, NY.
 Currently, she is lecturer at University of Minnesota Theatre Arts and Dance.

 She is creator of the initiative, "Moving Dialogue for Non Violence"- a platform that uses dance practice as a catalyst for social change in partnership with CAMBA at Broadway House Women Shelter in Brooklyn, NY.